ryanfb/etc/_posts/2015-10-19-tmux_mouse_mode_on_el_capitan.md

 title: tmux mouse mode on El Capitan
 ---

+#### UPDATE: With recent releases of `tmux` many configuration options have changed.
+If you're running `tmux` 2.4 or later please read [this issue comment](https://github.com/tmux/tmux/issues/754#issuecomment-297452143) for a potential resolution.

+---

 With the release of OS X 10.11 "El Capitan" came a new `Terminal.app` which has different mouse behavior with [`tmux`](https://tmux.github.io/).
 This affects both copy/paste and scrolling with `tmux` 2.0's `mode-mouse`.
 If you're running `tmux` 2.0 and have lines like:

     set -g mode-mouse on